 For the Pacific, climate change is not a hypothetical.
 It is real.
 And it is happening now.

-Product stewardship scheme participants take responsibility for the environmental effects of their products and take these costs into account when making decisions about the production, purchase and disposal of their products.
+Under this system, producers take the environmental effects of their products into account when making decisions about the production, purchase, and end-of-life of their products.

-Recovery is funded by an Advanced Destruction Fee (ADF) that is paid by most of the bulk "Synthetic Greenhouse Gases" (SGG) refrigerant importers.
+Up until December 2021, Recovery was funded by an Advanced Destruction Fee (ADF) that was paid by most of the bulk refrigerant importers.

-This fee funds the aggregation, transport and disposal of SGG refrigerants deposited at specific locations around the country.
+The scheme funds the aggregation, transport and disposal of synthetic refrigerants deposited at specific collection points around the country.